Future Food Weekly by Green Queen

 Connect

-Plus: Exclusive news and interviews, a strategic rebrand, and everything you need to know about COP30.
+Plus climate-resilient wine and coffee is here, and Pinky Cole goes from slutty to bankrupt vegan.
 This and more in Green Queen Media's global roundup on future food news.

-Plus: Exclusive interviews, funding to reduce rice methane emissions and Oatly's fashionista push.
+Plus: A deep dive into Beyond's new sparkling drinks and The Protein Brewery eyes the bioactives market.
 This and more in Green Queen Media's global roundup on future food news.

-Plus: Cell-based pork now on supermarket shelves and the world's most sustainable lattes?
+Plus: Can protein grown inside potatoes help you live longer?
 This and more in Green Queen Media's global roundup on future food news.

-Plus: A new summit to drive investment in APAC, and gut health-boosting vegan dog treats.
+Plus: Oatly hits profitability, and alt protein investment is way down.
 This and more in Green Queen Media's global roundup on future food news.

-Plus: the EU Parliament back a ban on terms like 'veggie burger'.
+Plus: Major plant-based M&A moves and US lawmakers bucking the anti-alt meat trend.
 This and more in Green Queen Media's global roundup on future food news.

-Also: egg-free mayo made from air and a first-of-its-kind hybrid salmon product.
+Plus: Bruce Friedrich on his new book MEAT, a CEO shakeup at Impossible and Omeat's rebrand.
 This and more in Green Queen Media's global roundup on future food news.

-Also: A new, multifunctional ingredient for food producers and more blended protein launches.
+Plus: More bankruptcies and a Vegan Food Group break-up.
 This and more in Green Queen Media's global roundup on future food news.

-Plus: Alt protein consolidation, India lowers GST on plant-based meat & milk, the EU says NON to plant-based 'burgers' and 'sausages'.
+Plus: Bactolife scoops $35M for gut health-boosting innovation.
 This and more in Green Queen Media's global roundup on future food news.

-Plus: Hot Cultivated Meat Summer continues, while the plant-based industry sees ups and downs.
+Plus: BlueNalu hooks $11 million, and pet parents prefer cultivated meat.
 This and more in Green Queen Media's global roundup on future food news.